broeser/wellid/README.md

 }
 ```

-### A collection of Validators _with ValidatorHolderInterface and ValidatorHolderTrait_
+### A collection of Validators _The ValidatorHolder_

 The way wellid is designed, you can always add validators directly to your data
 objects.
 However it might become handy to store a collection of validators
 separate from the data objects or even without having data objects.

+You can use the **ValidatorHolder**-class directly, extend it by your own class,
-To implement a collection of validators, create a class and let it implement
+or you can create a class that implements **ValidatorHolderInterface** and may
-**ValidatorHolderInterface**.
-Use the **ValidatorHolderTrait** to get some
+use the **ValidatorHolderTrait** to get some basic functionality.
-basic functionality.

 Adding validators works the same as on data objects: You
 can use addValidators() or **addValidator()** (for a single validator).
 Use
 **getValidators()** to retrieve an array of all assigned validators.

-To validate a value with the ValidatorHolder you implemented, use the
+To validate a value with the ValidatorHolder, use the **validateValue()**-method.
-**validateValue()**-method.

 The AccountBalance-example from above becomes much cleaner and easier to
 understand.
 The following example code can be found in usage_examples.php and